 - Hands-on interactive, education and production zones.

 The permanent exhibition, Screen Worlds, opened in 2009 and tells the story of the moving image in all its forms - film, television and digital media.
-The Australian Mediatheque, a national screen culture resource centre, also opened in 2009.
+The Australian Mediatheque, a national screen culture resource centre, also launched in 2009.
+In April 2016, co-working space ACMI X was opened in Southbank.
+ACMI X provides office space to individuals, collectives and businesses working with the moving image.

 - Value of collections - $9.4 million